MaxAnderson95/Cmdlets_In_Your_Inbox/README.md

 ## Things to Note
 * This script is currently configured to use an unauthenticated SMTP relay server.
 It can easily be changed to work with one that requires authentication or to use a service like Gmail.
+* Don't modify Last_Command.txt.
+This is a psuedo variable that the script uses between calls.